apache/cloudstack-documentation/source/adminguide/hosts.rst

 .. note::

-  Host HA migration may fail on Centos 8 using the default ipmitool version - Installing ipmitool-1.8.18-12.el8_1.x86_64.rpm may solve the problem.
-Make sure to test the ipmitool on your physical equipment before using the Host HA feature.
+  IPMI based out-of-band management and Host HA may not work on Centos 8 using the default ipmitool version - Installing ipmitool-1.8.18-12.el8_1.x86_64.rpm may solve the problem.
+Make sure to test the ipmitool on your physical equipment before using the IPMI-based out-of-band management and Host HA features.

 .. _host-security: